 Also note that these service area population summaries may include some self-supplied populations (or populations with private wells) that reside within the service areas.
-The population projections utilized for SWFWMD's planning and permitting may vary from the raw functional population projections developed with the model due to service area boundary changes, self-supplied population, and current population served reported by utility using the required population estimation methodology in Part D of the Water Use Permitting Manual.
+The population projections utilized for SWFWMD's planning and permitting may vary from the raw functional population projections developed with the model due to service area boundary changes, selfsupplied population, and current population served reported by utility using the required population estimation methodology in Part D of the Water Use Permitting Manual.

 The tabular deliverables were parcel summaries at the utility level.
-Table 3 below includes the service area population projection summaries table for Manatee County as an example.
+Table 3 on the following page shows the service area population projection summaries table for Manatee County.